 It successfully reduces the generation of fines, which mitigates the risk of potential dust explosion hazards.

 Its low RPM, low-energy, low-heat and low-noise design make it ideal for pharmaceutical particle size reduction applications.
-The ability to be choke (flood) fed results in low dust and high throughput.
+The ability to flood fed results in low dust and high throughput.

-Tight particle sizing helps improve flowability and uniformity of powders before they enter the tablet press.
+Tight particle sizing also helps improve the flowability and uniformity of powders before they enter the tablet press.

 Particle size reduction can be accomplished in a variety of ways.

-At Quadro® we have a range of mill sizes and configurations, from Labscale to full-size high-capacity machines with Overdriven and Underdriven style models.
-The way in which the mill head can be mounted can be adjusted to suit the manufacturing needs, whether that is on a mobile lifter frame or wall mounted within the process equipment design.
-In addition our High Energy H20 Comil® and the Fine Grind F10 can extend the particle size reduction levels.
+The way in which the mill head is mounted can be adjusted to suit the manufacturing needs and application, whether that is on a mobile lifter frame or wall-mounted within the process equipment design.
+In addition, our High Energy H20 Comil® and the Fine Grind F10 can extend the particle size reduction levels.